oktadev/okta-blog/_source/_posts/2021-07-21-xamarin-forms-pkce-sdk.md

 </xct:TabViewItem>
 ```

 The `SearchBar` control is a user input control for initiating a search.
-I also use `UserStoppedTypingBehavior` from Xamarin’s Community Toolkit to ensure that the search command executes when the user stops typing for 500 milliseconds and he/she has entered at least three characters.
+I also use `UserStoppedTypingBehavior` from Xamarin's Community Toolkit to ensure that the search command executes when the user stops typing for 500 milliseconds and he/she has entered at least three characters.

 Re-run the app and try searching for movies: